Bakery Chocolate Chip Cookies

 • Cherry chips (these can be hard to find but they were my favorite from the bakery where we grew up)

-Bakery chocolate chip cookies on a cooling rack
+Bakery chocolate chip cookies stacked together on a plate.

 Over the years, we’ve had thousands of people make this recipe.
 Here’s what a few of them had to say.